hongsolo9/cybersecurity-assessment-guide/palera1n jailbreak.md

 3. iPhone supported by palera1n
    a.
 Lesser than 64GB > Recommend rootless as you won't have space for the additional filesystem
    b.
 64GB or greater > Recommend rootful.
 You can rejailbreak from rootful to rootless with a simple reboot but not from rootless to rootful.
 You will need to remove rootless before installing as rootful.
+   c.
+For rootful jb, you'll need version v2.0.0-beta.7 or below, else rootful is disabled in newer versions.
 5. A genuine Apple USB-A to Lightning cable